PART ONE OF A SERIES: Nearly three years after storming Broadway, Hamilton remains unrivaled in its moneymaking.

 Hamilton achieved its 48 percent Broadway operating profit margins despite selling a total of 7 percent of its seats for $10 apiece via a ticket lottery and a public school education program.
 “Those margins would make many an executive jealous,” said Rita Gunther McGrath, a professor of management at Columbia Business School.
 Hamilton‘s profit margin is on par with Facebook, the embattled but lucrative social media behemoth.
 Hal Vogel, a veteran entertainment analyst, said margins tend to be 35 percent to 45 percent for healthy cable networks in a good year and 10 percent to 15 percent for diversified entertainment companies.

 Many factors contribute to Hamilton‘s extraordinary profitability, including David Korins‘ spare set of exposed wood and ropes.
-The set is meant to evoke the scaffolding on which the country is built, rather than a literal rendering of the American Revolution.
+It’s meant to evoke the scaffolding on which the country is built, rather than a literal rendering of the American Revolution.
 Scenes are differentiated partly by Paul Tazewell’s costumes, Howell Binkley’s lighting and Andy Blankenbuehler’s choreography.
 Korins told podcaster Patrick Hinds that “the running costs are so little because it’s such a technologically easy show.”
 (Korins declined to comment for this story.)

 The set is relatively stationary except for two turntables, with actors moving onstage props and furniture themselves, reducing demand for labor.
 Hamilton on Broadway spent $2.4 million on stagehands last season.
 In contrast, the spectacle-heavy Wicked spent $5.2 million on stagehands in 2014-15, according to a recent financial statement.